weewx/weewx/docs_src/usersguide/index.md

 Initial development began in the winter of 2008-2009, with the first release in 2009.

 The source code is hosted on [GitHub](https://github.com/weewx/weewx).
-It can be installed using package installers or pip.
-Download are available at [weewx.com/downloads](http://weewx.com/downloads).
+Installation instructions and releases are available at [weewx.com/downloads](http://weewx.com/downloads).